-From September 2021, new legislation, (the Additional Learning Needs and Tribunal (ALNET) Act [Wales] 2018) will begin to be implemented.
-This means that from September 2021 the term 'Additional Learning Needs' (ALN) will replace the term 'Special Educational Needs' (SEN).
+In September 2021, new legislation, (the Additional Learning Needs and Tribunal (ALNET) Act [Wales] 2018) was implemented.
+This meant that from September 2021 the term 'Additional Learning Needs' (ALN) replaced the term 'Special Educational Needs' (SEN).
 The Act creates a single statutory plan, the Individual Development Plan (IDP) to replace the existing statutory statement of special educational need and non-statutory plans for learners in schools.
 Until September 2024, the two systems (SEN and ALN Transformation) will run concurrently.